 One study showed that question keywords have exploded since voice search started to rise.
 It’s obvious why – you ask Google a question, and they respond.

 How to use this for SEO?

 Meaning, on every page that is important on your website, have a dedicated Q&A section.
-This is perfect voice search SEO because it’s giving Google exactly what they want and needs – quick answers.
+This is perfect for voice search SEO because it’s giving Google exactly what they want and need – quick answers.